EVOLVED-5G/TeleopNetApp/README.md

-NetApp to guarantee the QoS to a user over the 5G core using ROS
+TeleopNetApp V3.0 to guarantee the QoS to a user over the 5G core using ROS

 ```
 pip3 install uvloop httptools uvicorn fastapi fastapi_utils evolved5g